Pulaski County Nursing Home Abuse Lawyers

 Nursing home abuse can manifest in various forms, including:

-- Physical abuse.
-Infliction of physical harm through hitting, slapping, or improper use of restraints.
+- Physical abuse: Infliction of physical harm through hitting, slapping, or improper use of restraints.

-- Emotional abuse.
-Verbal assaults, threats, or isolation leading to psychological trauma.
+- Emotional abuse: Verbal assaults, threats, or isolation leading to psychological trauma.

-- Sexual abuse.
-Non-consensual sexual contact or exploitation.
+- Sexual abuse: Non-consensual sexual contact or exploitation.

-- Neglect.
-Failure to provide essential care, resulting in malnutrition, dehydration, or untreated medical issues.
+- Neglect: Failure to provide essential care, resulting in malnutrition, dehydration, or untreated medical issues.

-- Financial exploitation.
-Unauthorized use of a resident's funds or assets.
+- Financial exploitation: Unauthorized use of a resident's funds or assets.

 Abuse can be perpetrated by nursing home staff, other residents, administrators and management, family members, visitors, and third-party contractors.
 Regardless of who commits the abuse, nursing homes have a legal duty to protect residents from harm.
 They may be liable for negligence if they fail to supervise, report, or prevent abuse.
+Our nursing home abuse attorney in Pulaski County helps families hold facilities accountable.

-Warning Signs of Abuse
+Warning Signs of Abuse in Nursing Homes

 Family members should remain vigilant for indicators of abuse, such as: